Pregnancy after loss

 ''We made a playlist together, songs we loved and felt calm listening to.
 We listened to it a lot together at night and talked about the new baby that would be joining us''

-The stories, podcast and tips from mums within this page are for general purposes only and should not be a substitute for professional help.
-Please ensure that if you are struggling you do touch base with your local health care providers to look at implementing a care plan to suit your specific needs and that of your family.
+The stories, podcast and tips within this page are for general purposes only and should not be a substitute for professional help.
+If you are struggling please touch base with your local health care providers or one of the charities listed on this site.